How to Export from Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 VAT Import Taxes in the EU

 The FTA between the EU and Vietnam does not mean you won’t have extra charges even when your tariffs are 0%.
-For example, each member state in the EU imposes its VAT charge for exported items.
+For example, each member state in the EU imposes its VAT charge on exported items.
 The VAT differs in every member state but averages 15-20%.
 To calculate how much VAT tax you’ll owe, find the total value of the item and then calculate the percentage based on the country you’re importing to.

-For instance, in Germany, the standard VAT rate is 19%, which one must pay before the goods are cleared at the port of entry.
-The only exception for VAT tax is when the value of the package is under €20, but most orders being shipped are far beyond that threshold.
-So if you’re shipping €20,000 worth of goods to Germany from Vietnam and the average VAT is 19%, you’ll have to set aside €4,000 for VAT alone.
+For instance, in Germany, the standard VAT rate is 19%, which must be paid before the goods are cleared at the port of entry.
+The only exception to VAT tax is when the value of the package is under €20; however, most orders being shipped exceed that threshold.
+So, if you’re shipping €20,000 worth of goods to Germany from Vietnam and the average VAT rate is 19%, you’ll have to set aside € 3,800 for VAT alone.
 It’s also possible to obtain lower VAT rates for certain products.

 Here’s a list of VAT taxes for every EU member state (in alphabetical order):